 - Scenario planning requires more manual work

-How they compare — key differences
+How they compare and key differences

 Choosing the right FP&A platform